-Documentaries have been made, podcasts have been launched, and volumes have been published about the importance of typography and font in business and marketing.
+Documentaries have been made, podcasts have been launched, and volumes have been published about the importance of typography and fonts in business and marketing.
 Approaching font design requires more than just selecting from a long list of default styles in your software.
 It calls for an entire philosophical and creative approach that contributes to your school or team’s brand and cultural identity.

-Now that we’ve driven the point home, it’s time to take a closer look at the importance of font & lettering in the design of your wall pads.
+It’s time to take a closer look at the importance of font & lettering in the design of your wall pads.

 While there is no ironclad answer to this question, there are fonts that colleges, universities, and professional teams use regularly to promote their brand.
 Some popular fonts include:

 WHY DO THESE & OTHER SIMILAR FONTS WORK?